ananya-gta/cafe-website/README.md

 ![Menu Page](/static/screenshots/beverages-menu.jpeg)

-#### > Clicking 'About' in the navigation bar takes you to About page
+#### > Clicking 'About Us' in the navigation bar takes you to About Us page

 ![About Page](/static/screenshots/about.jpeg)

 #### > The website features a convenient Search Pop-Up that allows customers to search for their favorite cuisines or dishes easily.
-When users search for an item that is not available on our menu, a helpful pop-up message will appear, stating "Oops!
+When users search for an item that is not available on the menu, a helpful pop-up message will appear, stating "Oops!
 The item is not available."
 This feature ensures a smooth user experience and informs customers when their desired item is not currently offered.

 ![Search Pop-up](/static/screenshots/search.jpeg)